remind-me-later/TFG-matematicas/md/draft.md

 As an informal introduction to types we can think of them as sets with additional structure, this structure dictates with functions can be applied to them.
-For example, we can define a type `Nat` that represents the natural numbers, and define a function `add` that takes two natural numbers and returns their sum.
-This ensures that the function `add` can only be applied to natural numbers, and not to any other type.
-This is the essence of type theory, the ability to restrict the domain of functions to certain types, and to ensure that the functions are applied to the correct types.
-This is known as _type safety_, and is a key feature of type theory.
+For example, we can define a type $\mathbb{N}$ that represents the natural numbers, and define a function $\texttt{add}$ that takes two natural numbers and returns their sum.
+This ensures that the function $\texttt{add}$ can only be applied to natural numbers, and not to any other type.
+This is the essence of type theory, the ability to restrict the domain of functions to certain types, and to ensure that the functions are applied to the correct types. ==This is known as _type safety_==, and is a key feature of type theory.

+A key point to remark is that types don't _contain_ values, they _classify_ values, while in set theory a value is a _member_ of a set, in type theory a value _has_ a type. ==This is a subtle difference, but an important one, as it allows us to reason about the properties of values based on their types, and to ensure that the values are used correctly in the program==.
+The analogous to the membership notation in set theory is the ==_typing judgement_== in type theory, which is written as $x: \alpha$, and reads as "x has type $\alpha$".

 Type theory can be used as a foundation of mathematics, in the same way that set theory is used.
 In fact, type theory and set theory are closely related, and